firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/cron.md

 ```
 cron:
   image: alpine
-  command: sh -c "echo \"0 3 * * * wget -qO- http://app/api/v1/cron/<TOKEN>\" | crontab - && crond -f -L /dev/stdout"
+  command: sh -c "echo \"0 3 * * * wget -qO- http://app:8080/api/v1/cron/<TOKEN>\" | crontab - && crond -f -L /dev/stdout"
 ```

 Write your Firefly III URL in the place of `<Firefly III URL>` and put your command line token in the place of `<TOKEN>`.
 Both are can be found in your profile.

 You can also use `app` which is the default host name for Firefly III.
+Take note how this uses port 8080.

 ## Extra information